Where Did All The Search Traffic Go?

 What’s the overall trend here?
 Google tries to become a destination itself.
 The gate-keeper is closing the gate more often so that fewer searchers can go though.

 Modern search is about answers not search results.
-For others it’s just a toll-booth.
-YOu have to pay the gatekeeper to get let inside the increasingly walled garden.
+Google is not a search engine it’s an answering machine these days.
+For businesses it’s just a toll-booth.
+You have to pay the gatekeeper to get let inside the increasingly walled garden.

 It’s no wonder that Google traffic dwindles.
 Their short term goal is to keep users on Google and grab as much third party content as possible.